teuben/teunix/Install/Linux_U20.04.md

-# Linux  Ubuntu 20.04 LTS
+# Linux  KUbuntu 20.04 LTS

-Was released April 23, 2020.
+*Ubuntu* Was released April 23, 2020.
 This is my draft writeup, check back around May 1 for a more "final" version The command

         sudo apt update && sudo apt full-upgrade